DavidKorrigan/cybersecurity/proof_of_concepts/headers/readme.md

     - HttpOnly=true
     - SameSite=None

-Cookie is not forwarded to exteral link.
+Cookie is not forwarded to external link.
 ### Scenario 12 - HTTP Request - Internal link - No Protection
 Internal link to read_cookie.php